XiaoyiHan6/Simple-CV-Pytorch-master/README.md

 # Simple-CV-Pytorch-master

 This code includes detection and classification tasks in Computer Vision, and semantic segmentation task will be added later.

-For classification, I just use torchvision.models.XXX(packages) directly.
+For classification, I reproduced LeNet5, VGG16.
+Then I will reproduce AlexNet, GoogLeNet, ResNet, ResNetXt, MobileNet, ShuffleNet, EiffcientNet, etc.

-For detection, I reproduced RetinaNet.
-(I broke the code up into modules, such as backbones, necks, heads, loss,etc. This makes it easier to modify and add code.)
+For object detection, I reproduced RetinaNet.
+(I broke the code up into modules, such as backbones, necks, heads, loss,etc.
+This makes it easier to modify and add code.)
 Of course, other object detection algorithms will be added later.

 You should create **checkpoint**(model save), **log**, **results** and **tenshorboard**(loss visualization) file package.

 ## Compiling environment

-python == 3.8.5
+python == 3.9.12

-torch == 1.9.0
+torch == 1.11.0+cu113

-torchvision== 0.10.0
+torchvision== 0.11.0+cu113

-torchaudio== 0.9.0
+torchaudio== 0.12.0+cu113

-pycocotools == 2.0.2
+pycocotools == 2.0.4

 numpy